donedgardo/blog/content/daily/who-can-roll-back-production.md

 I've written to you about this for years.

 Deploy daily instead of weekly, so changes stay small.
 Watch your faulty deployment rate.
-Restore service fast — [high performers roll back in under five minutes, with one button](https://edgardocarreras.com/daily/mean-time-to-recover).
+Restore service fast.
+[High performers roll back in under five minutes, with one button](https://edgardocarreras.com/daily/mean-time-to-recover).

 I kept saying *one button*.

-And then I'd walk into a team and ask: okay — where is it?
+And then I'd walk into a team and ask: okay, where is it?
 Who's allowed to press it?

 Nobody had one.
 Or one person did, and it lived on their laptop, in their head, behind a script only they had ever run.